Border Jack - Dog Breed Info, Temperament & Facts

 In summary, the Border Jack hybrid’s history is not well-documented but is believed to have originated in the United States.
 This dog is a result of crossing the Border Collie and Jack Russell Terrier breeds.
 Bred to be a family pet and excel in agility and flyball competitions, the Border Jack is a medium-sized, strong, and energetic dog that needs daily exercise.
 They are known for their high energy levels, courage, loyalty, and playfulness, and may display traits from either parent breed.
 Despite shedding, they have low grooming needs.

-Ahead, we look at Border Jack dog breed, its history, personality, pros and cons of owning an Border Jack, characteristics, and must-know facts.
-We will also examine how to care for this breed and much more.
+Below, we look at Border Jack dog breed, its history, personality, pros and cons of owning an Border Jack, characteristics, and must-know facts.
+We will also examine how to care for this breed and a lot more.
 Prepare for a tail-wagging adventure into the world of Border Jacks!

 Dog Breed Border Jack